MelakuAlehegn/MelakuAlehegn/README.md

 - 👋 Hi, I’m @MelakuAlehegn
-- 👀 I’m interested in web development and java programming
+- 👀 I’m interested in web programming
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning JavaScript in addition to my SE class at ALX
-- 💞️ I’m looking to collaborate on web based projects
+- 💞️ I’m looking to collaborate on web based projects.
+- Feel free to collaborate, fork or clone any of my projects.

 <!---